Jingkang50/OODSurvey/7_Outlook.md

 <a name="7.2.4"></a>
 ### 7.2.4 Theoretical Analysis
-While most of the existing OOD detection works focus on developing effective approaches to obtain better empirical performance, the theoretical analysis remains largely untapped.
+While most of the existing OOD detection works focus on developing effective approaches to obtain better empirical performance, the theoretical analysis remains largely underexplored.
 We hope future research can also contribute theoretical analyses and provide in-depth insights that help guide algorithmic development with rigorous guarantees.

+[1] Z. Fang, J. Lu, A. Liu, F. Liu, G. Zhang, [“Learning Bounds for Open-Set Learning”](https://arxiv.org/abs/2106.15792) in ICML, 2021.

+[2] Peyman Morteza and Yixuan Li, [“Provable Guarantees for Understanding Out-of-distribution Detection,”](https://arxiv.org/abs/2112.00787) in AAAI, 2022